 ALPER TURAN - PROTOCINEMA EMERGING CURATOR FOR 2021

-Announcing Alper Turan as Protocinema Emerging Curator for 2021, who will be mentored by: David J. Getsy, Goldabelle McComb Finn Distinguished Professor of Art History, School of the Art Institute of Chicago; Krist Gruijthuijsen, Director, Kunst-Werke Institute for Contemporary Art, Berlin; Maura Reilly, Associate Professor of Art History & Museum Studies at Arizona State University and Mari Spirito, Executive Director, Curator, Protocinema, Istanbul, New York.
+Announcing Alper Turan as Protocinema Emerging Curator for 2021, who will be mentored by: David J. Getsy, Goldabelle McComb Finn Distinguished Professor of Art History, School of the Art Institute of Chicago; Krist Gruijthuijsen, Director, Kunst-Werke Institute for Contemporary Art, Berlin; Maura Reilly, Independent Curator and Mari Spirito, Executive Director, Curator, Protocinema, Istanbul, New York.

 Protocinema launched our annual Protocinema Emerging Curator Series (PECS) in 2015, which provides professional training in the form of learning through doing, a professional mentorship program.
 PECS is an incubator for emerging curators to gain hands-on experience in exhibition making, from inception to completion, including fundraising and collaboration with partner institutions.
 Each selected curator works with mentors from the local and international arts community in order to gain guidance, knowledge and introductions through the process of realizing an exhibition from “soup to nuts”.
 PECS 2021 exhibition will be presented in Istanbul.